tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 {{outer-extensions}}.
 However, note the payload length reveals information about which extensions are compressed, so inner extensions which only sometimes match the corresponding outer extension SHOULD NOT be compressed.

-[[OPEN ISSUE: In addition to the fuzzy leak from the length, there is an active attack to probe compressed extensions.
-See issue #323.
-We should either document this attack, or bind ClientHelloOuter.]]

 Clients MAY include additional extensions in ClientHelloOuter to avoid signaling unusual behavior to passive observers, provided the choice of value